 The experts at PennStakes.com assembled this guide to explain the terms surrounding Pennsylvania sports betting financial figures.
 These include the terms handle, revenue, gross revenue, and tax collections.
+It's worth noting this doesn't encompass the entire PA online gambling market but just sports betting specifically.

 The sports betting market in Pennsylvania includes retail sportsbooks at the commonwealth’s casinos as well as mobile sports betting apps.